2016 Client Satisfaction Survey

 Implications of findings

 The survey findings highlight the areas where Special Education is delivering well, and provides feedback on the areas where Special Education service delivery could improve.
-The findings show that overall 71% of parents and educators report satisfaction with Special Education services.
-This is below the Ministry's target of at least 85% satisfaction for 2015/2016, and below the target of 75% for previous years.
-In addition, parent and educator satisfaction with particular aspects of service delivery has changed very little over from the first survey in 2011, indicating little improvement in the perceptions of the overall quality of Special Education service delivery.
+The findings show that overall 64% of parents and educators report satisfaction with Special Education services.
+This is below the Ministry's target of at least 85% satisfaction for 2016/17.
+In addition, parent and educator satisfaction with particular aspects of service delivery has largely decreased compared to previous years.

 - 'Overall respondents' means both parents and educators.